52 Palestinians in Gaza are killed by Israeli airstrikes or shot dead while seeking aid

 Witnesses, health officials and U.N. officials say hundreds have been killed by Israeli fire while heading toward GHF distribution points through military zones off limits to independent media.
 The military has acknowledged firing warning shots at Palestinians who it says approached its forces in a suspicious manner.

-The GHF denies there has been violence in or around its sites in the past.
-But two of its contractors told the AP that their colleagues have fired live ammunition and stun grenades as Palestinians scramble for food, allegations denied by the foundation.
+The GHF denies there has been violence in or around its sites.
+But two of its contractors told the AP that their colleagues have fired live ammunition and stun grenades as Palestinians scramble for food, allegations the foundation denied.

-In a separate effort, the U.N. and aid groups say they are struggling to distribute humanitarian aid because of Israeli military restrictions and a breakdown of law and order that has led to widespread looting.
+In a separate effort, the U.N. and aid groups say they struggle to distribute humanitarian aid because of Israeli military restrictions and a breakdown of law and order that has led to widespread looting.

 The first fuel — 150,000 liters — entered Gaza this week after 130 days, a joint statement by U.N. aid bodies said, calling it a small amount for the “the backbone of survival in Gaza."
 Fuel runs hospitals, water systems, transport and more, the statement said.